nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 E<sub>XC</sub> &asymp; &frac12;E<sub>X</sub><sup>HF</sup> + &frac12;E<sub>X</sub><sup>Slater</sup> + &frac12;E<sub>C</sub><sup>PW91LDA</sup>

-We know this is NOT the correct Becke prescribed implementation which requires the XC potential in the energy expression.
+We know this is NOT the correct Becke prescribed implementation that requires the XC potential in the energy expression.
 But this is what is currently implemented as an approximation to it.